linnarsson-lab/loom-viewer/README.md

 2017-10-20 21:15:03,335 - INFO -     Expanding rows (stored in /home/job/loom-datasets/Published/cortex.loom.rows subfolder)
 ```

 Note: the `loom tile` and `loom expand` commands will automatically search _all_ projects for _all_ matching file names, and expand each.
 Unique file names are therefore encouraged!
-To make sure only one single loom file is processed, specify the absolute path instead, e.g.:
+To make sure only one single Loom file is processed, specify the absolute path instead, e.g.:

 ```
 loom tile /home/me/datasets/new/cortex.loom